USBC Queens: USBC Queens history

 The USBC Queens made its debut in 1961, as a companion to the Women's International Bowling Congress (WIBC) National Tournament.
 It was known as the WIBC Queens from 1961–2004, until the WIBC became a part of the United States Bowling Congress (USBC) on January 1, 2005.
 The tournament is part of the World Bowling Tour, annually attracting a field of hundreds of the top bowlers from around the world.

 Ten bowlers have won at least two USBC Queens titles, with only two winning three times: Millie Ignizio (Martorella) (1967, 1970, 1971) and Wendy Macpherson (1988, 2000, 2003).
 Both bowlers are now in the USBC Hall of Fame.

 USBC Queens champions

-2025 Event
+2026 Event

-The 2025 USBC Queens tournament was held May 14–20 at Suncoast Hotel & Casino Bowling Center in Las Vegas.
-The tournament had 198 total entries and a $325,250 prize fund, with a $60,000 top prize.
-A five-player stepladder format was used for the live televised finals on May 20.
-Top seed Josie Barnes defeated reigning PWBA Player of the Year Sin Li Jane, 211–198, in her lone finals match, to capture her fifth PWBA Tour title and second major.
+The 2026 USBC Queens tournament was held May 13–19 at Gold Coast Bowling Center in Las Vegas.
+The tournament had 199 total entries and a $324,500 prize fund, with a $60,000 top prize.
+A five-player stepladder format was used for the live televised finals on May 19.
+Top seed Erin McCarthy defeated second-seeded Natasha Roslan, 225–204, in the final match to capture her third PWBA Tour title and second major.